Arpita-deb/Arpita-deb/README.md

   <em>
   I am an analytical, independent and inherently curious Data Analyst with knowledge of Spreadsheets, SQL, R, Python and Tableau, along with strong communication, problem-solving and critical thinking skills.
 I believe in adding values by my works and make a positive difference in the world with data driven decisions.

-   This Portfolio is a compilation of the Data Analysis projects I have done for academic and self-learning purposes.
+   This Portfolio is a compilation of the Data Analysis and Data Science projects I have done for academic and self-learning purposes.
 This portfolio also contains an overview of my skills and certificates.
 <br><br><br>

 </p>